lukeperrin10/svensk_designpriset/README.md

 # Designpriset

-This system is divided in 3 parts: Django admin interface, node server and react frontend.
+This system is divided in 3 parts: Django admin interface, node server and react frontend (see dirs backend and frontend for readme on how to build/run etc).
 THe system is built to handle the competitions different phases as followed:

 ### Phase one: